OpenLightingProject/ola/plugins/osc/README.developer.md

 In this test code we just use `OLA_ASSERT_TRUE`. `ola/testing/TestUtils.h` provides many more testing macros so take a look.

-Finally we need the `OSCTester.cpp` to pull it all together.
+Finally we need the `OscTester.cpp` to pull it all together.
 This is just boiler plate code that sets up the unittests.

 Chapter 6, Plugins, Devices & Ports
 ===================================

-Now it's just a matter of building the OLA classes around the `OSCNode`.
+Now it's just a matter of building the OLA classes around the `OscNode`.
 In OLA a Plugin creates objects of the Device type (if you use Java or other object orientated languages think of the Plugin class as a factory).
 Each device then has one of more input and output ports.
 For the OSC plugin, we